luccabb/portfolio/content/en/projects/_index.md

 weight: 10
 ---

-Here is some introduction text for my projects.
-You can set this text in the `/projects/_index.md` file.
-This page uses the `/layouts/projects/list.html` template.
+Here is some of the projects I have been working on the last years.
+You can also check my Github for more projects, and more details about them. [https://github.com/luccabb](https://github.com/luccabb)